joshbrew/gptdocwriter/README.md

 gptdocwriter --outputFormat .py

 # Adjust the readme content template
-gptdocwriter --readme "Summarize this in a digestible format for folks who got a D in English"
+gptdocwriter --readme Summarize this in a digestible format for folks who got a D in English
 ```

 Set API Key (saved to the library folder (keep private!!) in config.txt)